Governance begins before digital signals become data.

 This makes DSG especially relevant for organizations operating across complex digital ecosystems where consent, identity, measurement, and automation are distributed across multiple platforms and vendors.

-Relationship to Michvi’s advisory work
+Relationship to Michvi’s Advisory Work

 Michvi LLP operates as an independent governance and signal advisory focused on structural conditions across digital systems.